 - Can I See The Parents?
 Most breeders keep their breeding stock.
 Healthy parents create healthy offspring.
 Also, the appearance of a bearded dragon’s parents can be an indicator of how its colors and patterns will turn out as it ages.

 - Can I Contact You After Buying?
-A good breeder will be willing to answer more questions over their 12-year lifespan.
+A good breeder will be willing to answer more questions over your dragon’s 12-year lifespan.
 Most breeders care for their dragons beyond the breeding.
 If they say ‘no’ it is more than likely they are not a good breeder.

 - What Diet Do You Feed?
 This question lets you make sure the breeder is feeding a nutritious diet.
 It will also help you when feeding your bearded dragon.
 To reduce stress, start feeding the same diet and schedule as the breeder.

 - How Well Do They Eat?
 Not eating can be an indicator of a serious health problem.
 A healthy young beardie will have a voracious appetite.
 Ask to see them eat so you can judge its feeding response.

 - What Is Your Current Setup?
 Expect a temperature gradient between 75 and 100°F and tank sizes of at least 48”x24”x24”.
 This question should give you a better idea of how the breeder cares for their Beardies.

 You can visit a breeder in person either at a reptile expo or at their breeding facility.